1npo/aoc-rs/README.md

 ## Usage

-Run `cargo install aoc-rs` to download the crate.
+Run `cargo install aoc-rs-1npo` to download the crate.

 Use the `solve` command to print the solution to the screen.
 For example, to get the solution for part 1 of day 1 in AoC 2024: